alexdiwa/fun-pass-gen/README.md

 #### Stretch Goal ####

 If time allows, we aim to add functionality to the app that allows the user to store and retrieve an encrypted version of the password.
+Another stretch goal is to have the app highlight in color, the specific letter or number taken from the user's answers in the narrative to further help in recall.

 #### Functionality ####